market report header.jpg

 BEEF

-The market is firmer.
-Total beef production for last week was up 16.6% versus the prior week and up 12.5% compared to the same week last year.
-Year to date, total production is down 17.6% compared to the same period last year.
-The total headcount for last week was 589,000 as compared to 545,000 for the same week last year.
-Year to date, the total headcount is 870,000 head, which is down 20.0% from last year.
-Live weights for last week were up 2 lbs. versus the prior week and up 39 lbs. from the same week last year.
-The category continues to be constrained with limited weekly production.
-Packers are having to pay higher money for live cattle in an uncertain market.
-Suppliers are keeping production tight, and some are going to a 32-hour production week.
-Cattle futures for February and March hit short-term highs but quickly receded, which might be a signal of an overbought market.
-Beef demand continues to be moderate to good despite higher prices.
+The market is steady to weaker.
+Total beef production for last week was up 0.2% versus the prior week and up 0.3% compared to the same week last year.
+Year to date, total production is down 4.7% compared to the same period last year.
+The total headcount for last week was 600,000 as compared to 632,000 for the same week last year.
+Year to date, the total headcount is 2,674,000 head, which is down 9.0% from last year.
+Live weights for last week were up 1 lb. versus the prior week and up 61 lbs. from the same week last year.
+Live cattle futures in February, March, and April continue to show strength.
+Supply is extremely tight due to packers paying higher money for live cattle and adjusted to tighter production schedules.
+With February cattle futures reaching record highs, beef prices have the potential of exceeding 2024 levels.
+Beef demand is moderate to good despite higher retail prices.
+Current demand is enough to keep supply sold up and shortages continue to be reported.
 Dressed weights over the last month averaged 868 lbs. which is 3.8% above the 10-year average.
-Based on history, the industry usually enters a correction period where middle meats drop in value and end cuts move higher.
-The first three weeks of this year have not followed historical trends.
-Due to limited availability, wholesale prices continue to be volatile, somewhat bullish, and mixed depending on supplier availability.
+Due to tight supply and relatively high costs for beef, wholesale prices are unsettled depending on supplier availability.
+Market levels on middle meats and outside cuts vary depending on grade and packer availability.

 PORK

-The market is steady.
-Total pork production for last week was up 12.7% versus the prior week and up 17.1% compared to the same week last year.
-The total headcount for last week was 2,551,000 compared to 2,171,000 for the same week last year.
-Live weights for last week were even at 0 lbs. compared to the prior week and down 2 lbs. versus the same week last year.
-Current demand patterns remain strong and fairly consistent.
-To start calendar year 2025, the pork cutout was the highest to start a year since calendar 2013.
-Activity on loins, butts, and value-added ribs is meeting industry expectations with moderate retail feature business.
-Export volume to the Pacific Rim is fair at best.
+The market is mixed.
+Total pork production for last week was up 4.1% versus the prior week and down 3.9% compared to the same week last year.
+The total headcount for last week was 2,574,000 compared to 2,702,000 for the same week last year.
+Live weights for last week were even at 0 lbs. compared to the prior week and up 1 lb. versus the same week last year.
+Current demand is fairly strong to start 2025.
+Consumers are gravitating to pork due to price and availability.
+The pork cutout to start calendar 2025 was the highest level to start a year since 2013.
+Activity on loins, butts, and value-added ribs is active enough to keep supply clearing on a weekly basis.
+Since the port strike was averted, export demand has resumed to traditional levels.
 On the supply side, 2024 production was up 1.1% from 2023 levels.
 Based on the most recent WASDE report, supply for 2025 is expected to rise 1.9%.
 Breeding efficiency in 2024 hit a record high for pigs per litter.
-Lean hog futures for February were mixed while future months are showing strength.
+Lean hog futures for February and April continue to be somewhat bullish.
 Market values in the key categories are mostly stable and holding within established ranges.

 Loins – The market is steady.
-Demand for bone-in product has been good while movement on boneless loins has been soft.
+Demand for bone-in product is strong due to retail features.
+Boneless loins are somewhat mixed due to soft demand from the export channel.
 Supply is available.
-Market levels on bone-in and boneless are barely steady.
+Market levels on bone-in and boneless are mostly flat.

 Ribs – The market is steady.
 Buying activity has picked up due to Super Bowl features in early February.
 Supply varies by packer and plant.
 The market on spareribs, St. Louis Ribs, and back ribs is mostly firm.